drjele/symfony-doctrine-encrypt/README.md

 ```

 ## Todo
-* easy where - pass the unencrypted params and have them automatically encrypt.
+* easy where, pass the unencrypted params and have them automatically encrypt.
-* multiple encryptors - have the possibility to encrypt different fields with different algorithms.
+* configure registered encryptors.

 ## Inspired by
 * https://github.com/GiveMeAllYourCats/DoctrineEncryptBundle